 Above: Having a make, model, year search can get the customer right to their products.

 Automotive Website Challenges

 One of the main challenges our clients face in launching a new automotive website or doing a redesign is loading in the product data.
 Not only do you need to have all of your product images, pricing and descriptions, but to power a year / make / model search and power filtering you must have well categorized product data.
 For example each possible year / make / model must be associated with each product.
-If you want to power filtering and allow a website visitor to filter by "wheel size", for example, then each product must have a "wheel size" attribute associated with it.
+If you want to power filtering and allow a website visitor to filter by “wheel size”, for example, then each product must have a “wheel size” attribute associated with it.
 The data that powers your automotive platform will allow you to take a full advantages of the features available to you.
 Also, remember, the more unique data you have, the better it will be for your automotive SEO campaign.
 Each piece of data and attribute often turns into a searched keyword or phrase.